GalleriaJS/galleria/docs/options/index.rst

 - :doc:`show` Lets you start the slideshow at any image index.

-- :doc:`show_info` Toggles the caption.
+- :doc:`showInfo` Toggles the caption.

-- :doc:`show_counter` Toggles the counter.
+- :doc:`showCounter` Toggles the counter.

-- :doc:`show_imagenav` Toggles the image navigation arrows.
+- :doc:`showImagenav` Toggles the image navigation arrows.

-- :doc:`thumb_crop` Same as image_crop for thumbnails.
+- :doc:`thumbCrop` Same as image_crop for thumbnails.

-- :doc:`thumb_fit` Lets you fit thumbnails according to width.
+- :doc:`thumbFit` Lets you fit thumbnails according to width.

-- :doc:`thumb_margin` Same as image_margin for thumbnails.
+- :doc:`thumbMargin` Same as :doc:`imageMargin` for thumbnails.

-- :doc:`thumb_quality` Defines if and how IE should use bicubic image rendering for thumbnails
+- :doc:`thumbQuality` Defines if and how IE should use bicubic image rendering for thumbnails

 - :doc:`thumbnails` Sets how and if thumbnails should be created.

 - :doc:`transition` Defines what transition to use.

-- :doc:`transition_initial` Sets a different transition on the the first image.
+- :doc:`transitionInitial` Sets a different transition on the the first image.

-- :doc:`transition_speed` Defines the speed of the transition.
+- :doc:`transitionSpeed` Defines the speed of the transition.

 - :doc:`width` Manually set a gallery width.